 - The IRS notifies you that you have income from an employer you’ve never worked for.

 Why Should You Care About Identity Theft?

 The Federal Trade Commission (FTC) takes identity theft extremely seriously and has launched its own identity theft website.
 They are committed to making U.S. citizens aware of the realities of ID theft.
 The following FTC video is an excellent reminder of why you should take identity theft seriously.

 How Can You Protect Yourself from Identity Theft?

-Your best bet to protect yourself from identity theft is to subscribe to an identity theft protection service, like Identity Guard or IdentityForce.
+Your best bet to protect yourself from identity theft is to follow our basic cyber awareness advice and subscribe to an identity theft protection service, like Identity Guard or IdentityForce.
 The best services monitor your credit reports, social security number, driver’s license, public records and more and alert you immediately if there’s anything questionable going on with your personal information.
 Some even provide you software to help you protect your online presence against identity theft.
 Please refer to our article, Best Identity Protection: CSID vs Lifelock vs Identity Guard, for our top choices and reviews of the most popular identity protection services.
 And if you’re more concerned with your financial situation, check out our article about credit monitoring service (coming soon).

 If your identity was stolen, how did you find out?